AlessioPani/flask-blog/README.md

 # FlaskBlog
-A fully-fledged blog written using Flask.
+A personal blog written using Flask.